debel/mail-scheduler/README.md

 You can control how many jobs each worker tries to pick up by modifying the `schedulesPerWorker` variable in the `./mail-sender/config/docker.js` config file.

+I've not implemented the reporting functionality, but tracking the number of opened emails should be done using the mailgun webhooks api.

 ## Possible improvements
 Many things can be improved
 - Add styles to front-end